arthuryxt/acfs/README.txt

 Update on 2015-03-09 :
    Now ACF can include pre-defined circRNA annotations from a bed6 or bed12 file (and their authenticity will be checked, so please adjust (minJump, maxJump, minSplicingScore) accordingly ).
    This way, you can both predict novel circRNAs in your data and estimate the abundance of annotated circRNAs.
+Update on 2015-08-11 :
+   Corrected Tutorial section in README, thanks to Zol.
 ========== Change Log ==========